3 Conscious Breaths: The Art of Happiness Practice

 Do you wake up feeling happy?
 Or do you wake up feeling dread, fear, anxiety or anticipating stress?

-Here's how and why to shift your feelings and your day from mundane to happy, uplifted and productive.
+Shift your feelings and your day from mundane to happy, uplifted and productive

 1: As you inhale, say to yourself internally - “I am inhaling”